rorist/android-reverse/presentation.md

 * local registers are reset when invoke is called
 * The first parameter of a method is always a reference to its object
 * The method signature is constructed like this: Lpackage/name/ObjectName;
 * where L=object type and ; is the end of the object name

-    * parameters type are represented between ()
-* Return types are represented as letters after the method name: Z=boolan
+## Return types are represented as letters after the method name: Z=boolan

 * Valid types:
     * V = void - can only be used for return types
     * Z = boolean